-The state ranks 3rd among states in providing the most undergraduate grant aid for their population, when comparing to undergraduate enrollments or the state population as a whole.
-12 The majority of Louisiana's state financial aid is explicitly merit-based, offered through TOPS.
+The state ranks 3rd among states in providing the most undergraduate grant aid for their population, when comparing to undergraduate enrollments or the state population as a whole.12 The majority of Louisiana's state financial aid is explicitly merit-based, offered through the Taylor Opportunity Program for Students (TOPS).
 The second largest program is the GO Grant which assists students with financial need.